mainmatter/mainmatter.com/blog/_posts/2018-05-28-intl-polyfill-loading.md

 another 25 kB of uncompressed JavaScript code.
 It would be much better if we would only load them if the browser actually needed the polyfill...

-Let's turn of the `autoPolyfill` option and implement lazy loading of the polyfill files instead.
+Let's turn off the `autoPolyfill` option and implement lazy loading of the polyfill files instead.

 The first thing we need for this is a function that downloads JS code and then